Cool Down in the Summer with these Quick Tips

 Heart, Small Intestine, Pericardium, San Jiao:

 The season of summer is related to the fire element, the Heart, Small Intestine, Pericardium, and the San Jiao.
 The energy of the fire element is represented through the symbols of the glowing sun and the open flower.
-This season and element is related to growth, full expansion, and creativity.
+This season and element are related to growth, full expansion, and creativity.

-When the fire element is balanced the heart is strong and the mind is calm.
+When the fire element is balanced, the heart is strong, and the mind is calm.

 The fire element inspires us to: